The Story So Far...

 The gift honors the Foundation’s namesake, Ralph C. Wilson, Jr, on the 100th anniversary of his birth and celebrates his legacy in the communities he loved.
 The funds will be split evenly, dedicating $100 million to each region to help develop signature legacy parks, advance the vision of completed regional trail systems, and support the sustainability of these public spaces.

-The Detroit Riverfront Conservancy looks forward to breaking ground on the Ralph C. Wilson, Jr. Centennial Park in fall 2021.
-When the new park opens in 2023, it will feature the Delta Dental Play Garden, an expansive lawn for programs and special events, basketball courts in the Sport House and a large Water Garden.
+The Detroit Riverfront Conservancy broke ground on the Ralph C. Wilson, Jr. Centennial Park in May, 2022.
+When the new park opens in 2024, it will feature the Delta Dental Play Garden, an expansive lawn for programs and special events, basketball courts in the Sport House and a large Water Garden.